-Diagram showing the adjustments made since May 2008 by the Goddard Institute for Space Studies (GISS), USA, in published anomaly values for the months January 1910 and January 2000.
+Diagram showing the monthly adjustments made since May 2008 by the Goddard Institute for Space Studies (GISS), USA, as recorded by published anomaly values for the two months January 1910 and January 2000.

-The administrative upsurge of the temperature increase from January 1915 to January 2000 has grown from 0.45 (reported May 2008) to 0.65°C (reported December 2020).
-This represents an about 44% administrative temperature increase over this period, meaning that almost half of the apparent global temperature increase from January 1910 to January 2000 (as reported by GISS) is due to administrative changes of the original data since May 2008.
+The administrative upsurge of the temperature increase from January 1915 to January 2000 has grown from 0.45 (reported May 2008) to 0.66°C (reported April 2021).
+This represents an about 47% administrative temperature increase over this period, meaning that nearly half of the apparent global temperature increases from January 1910 to January 2000 (as reported by GISS) is due to administrative changes of the original data since May 2008.

-Comparing global surface air temperature and lower troposphere satellite temperatures; updated to October 2020
+Comparing global surface air temperature and lower troposphere satellite temperatures; updated to January 2021